ubarsc/moamosaic/README.md

 The package name is in honour of the Moa, a large flightless bird from New Zealand (sadly, now extinct).

-## Installation
-The code is available from the repository, as a tar.gz file

-The installation setup is managed with pyproject.toml.
-The package can be installed using pip, something like

-    pip install moamosaic-1.0.0.tar.gz

-The only dependency is GDAL, with its Python bindings.

-## Command Line Usage
-    moamosaic -i infiles.txt -o mosaic.tif

-Help can be shown with

-    moamosaic -h

-## Calling from Python
-The package is written in Python, and is callable as a single function

-    from moamosaic import mosaic

-    infiles = ['file1.tif', 'file2.tif', 'file3.tif', 'file4.tif']
-    outfile = 'mosaic.tif'
-    mosaic.doMosaic(infiles, outfile)

-The help can be displayed with

-    help(mosaic.doMosaic)

-## Full Documentation
+## Full Documentaion
+Moamosaic can be used either from the command line, or via a Python API.

-The full documentation is available on Github Pages https://ubarsc.github.io/moamosaic/
+Full documentation of both is available on Github Pages https://ubarsc.github.io/moamosaic/